pandemic babies who are now toddlers playing together

 Babies and toddlers thrive off of routine.
 Routines help them feel like the world is safe and predictable.
 They know what to expect and so they can use their energy and attention on other matters.

-So when it comes to helping my toddler feel more comfortable in social settings, I am talking to him a lot about where we are going, who will be there and what it will be like before we actually get to those places.
+So when it comes to helping my toddler feel more comfortable in social settings, I am talking to him a lot about where we are going, who will be there, and what it will be like before we get to those places.
 I also try to take him to the same places every week, so that he gets more comfortable in those settings.

-In her podcast “Parenting Beyond Discipline”, Erin Royer explains that from around age 3 to 3.5 is a really important period for social development and growth.
-This is when kids start wanting more direct and regular interaction with their peers.
+In her podcast “Parenting Beyond Discipline”, Erin Royer explains that around age 3 to 3.5 is a really important period for social development and growth.
+This is when kids typically start wanting more direct and regular interaction with their peers.

 Learning About Social Relationships at Home and Through Books

 I have often caught myself thinking that the only way my son is going to learn to be social is through interacting with his peers.
-I forget though, that parents are actually the first people who are usually teaching their babies and toddlers about social behavior.
+I forget though, that parents are the first people who are usually teaching their babies and toddlers about social behavior.

 Leave a Reply